Consulate General of Russia, New York City: Soviet Union

-Following the atmosphere in which the New York City press accused the Soviets of holding Kasenkina against her will, on 11 August New York Supreme Court Justice Samuel Dickstein issued a writ of habeas corpus on Consul-General Lomakin, demanding that he present Kasenkina the following day in court.
+Following the atmosphere in which the New York City press accused the Soviets of holding Kasenkina against her will, on August 11 New York Supreme Court Justice Samuel Dickstein issued a writ of habeas corpus on Consul-General Lomakin, demanding that he present Kasenkina the following day in court.
 The same day a Soviet consular official stated that Lomakin would not be presenting Kasenkina, and the following morning Ambassador Panyushkin presented the State Department with a note disputing the legalities of the writ under international law.
 A State Department legal adviser wrote to Governor of New York Thomas E. Dewey, outlining the Soviet complaints and urged Justice Dickstein to take the case under advisement.
 Shortly afterward Justice Dickstein reserved decision in the proceedings.

-On the day of Dickstein's decision, 12 August, the affair took a different turn when Kasenkina jumped from the third-story window of the East 61st Street consulate.
+On the day of Dickstein's decision, August 12, the affair took a different turn when Kasenkina jumped from the third-story window of the East 61st Street consulate.
 Rescued by two police officers, she was brought to a hospital to be treated for injuries sustained in the fall.
 "Asked by a police detective why she had jumped, some six hours after the event, Kasenkina's reply indicated a stronger desire for deliverance than for asylum.
 Naturally, Kasenkina's memoir presented her as a heroic freedom seeker."

-The consulate, as well as the San Francisco consulate, was closed on 25 August 1948, and on the basis of reciprocity, the Soviet Union ordered that United States consulate in Vladivostok be closed, and plans for a consulate in Leningrad were shelved.
+On August 19, 1948, the US State Department requested that Jacob Lomakin be recalled by the Soviets due to his connection with the Kasenkina case.
+The Soviets responded by closing their New York and San Francisco consulates on August 25, 1948, and on the basis of reciprocity, the Soviets ordered the US consulate in Vladivostok closed and plans for the Leningrad consulate were shelved.
 Whilst travelling to Gothenburg on the MS Stockholm, Lomakin stated that he would be advising Moscow against the re-establishment of consular relations with the United States.

-1974–present

 In 1974 the United States and Soviet Union came to an agreement to open consulates in cities in their respective countries; the United States in Kiev and the Soviet Union in New York City.
 The agreement between the two countries meant that no country could open its consulate before the other.
 The Soviets completed all renovations to their building within a year of purchase; however, the Americans had not completed the building of their consulate in Kiev.
 In 1978, whilst waiting for the Americans, the Soviets bought the adjacent building at 11 East 91st Street to utilize for housing.

 After the Soviet intervention in Afghanistan, in January 1980 U.S. President Jimmy Carter put an immediate freeze on the consulate program, by withdrawing seven consular officers from Kiev who had been sent to the Ukrainian SSR in advance of the consulate opening, and ordering the expulsion of 17 Soviet diplomats who were to be attached the Soviet consulate in New York City.